 Our first golf ball comes from the golf wizards at Callaway with the Supersoft Golf Balls.
 With the Supersoft, Callaway promises a ball that is… well… super soft.

 With one of the lowest compression ratings available at 35, the Supersoft is the softest ball available from Callaway.
 With this super low compression rating, balls are guaranteed to fly through the air even in the coldest weather.

 3rd Best Overall

-Our final cold weather golf ball for today comes from the people at Srixon, a lesser known name in golf when compared to Wilson and Callaway.
+Our final winter golf ball for today comes from the people at Srixon, a lesser known name in golf when compared to Wilson and Callaway.
 But with the Srixon Soft Feel golf ball, Srixon looks to prove that they can compete with the big boys.

 The Soft Feel is made with aerodynamic “Speed Dimples”, which provides the ball with more speed off of your shots.
 This greater speed helps to send your ball flying down the course, helping you to get to the green quicker.

 Frequently Asked Questions (FAQ)

 Why Should I Use Cold Weather Golf Balls?

 Cold weather golf balls are golf balls that are generally lighter, and have a low compression rating.
 This lower compression allows the ball to be able to withstand colder temperatures when in play, making them the perfect choice for golfing in the harshest of conditions.

 Low compression balls are also recommended golf balls for beginners as well becausee the lower compression makes the balls lighter and makes the ball fly more off of lower swing speeds.
 In contrast, high compression balls, which are what golfers usually use, are heavier in weight and during the winter can freeze, making it seem as if you are smashing your club against a wall.